The Dark Saga: Cover art

 The cover art of The Dark Saga depicts comic book artist Todd McFarlane's character Spawn (on whom the entire album is based).
 Jon Schaffer, who was a big fan of Spawn, originally contacted the director of promotions for Todd McFarlane, about possibly writing music for the upcoming Spawn film adaptation and animated series.
 Schaffer eventually met McFarlane and asked if he would do an album cover for Iced Earth, to which McFarlane agreed.
 Later on, Schaffer decided that the whole album should be based on Spawn, seeing how the character would be on the cover anyway.
 At first, McFarlane wasn't on board with the idea, but allowed the band to go along with it.

 Release and promotion

 The Dark Saga was released on May 20, 1996.
 The cover art work allowed the album to market in comic book shops.
 Iced Earth also made several appearances at comic book conventions to promote the album.
-Todd McFarlane was also satisfied with the album, although Iced Earth's music didn't end-up in the Spawn film, nor the animated series.
+Todd McFarlane was also satisfied with the album.
+However, h's music didn't enwasnnot used awn film, nor the animawas it used ted series.
 During the album's supporting tour, Iced Earth played their first headlining concerts in Germany.